alexadmin/it_overview/README.md

 3. One app to one DB.

+- Production and staging environment should contain the same structure.
+(1, p.54)

 The most simple scheme: Jenkins + Ansible.
 Create simple job in Jenkins and run ansible something like that:
 ```
 ansible-playbook -i dev/some_app.yml